tinne26/aabb/README.md

 - Help me understand the advantages, disadvantages and trade-offs between approaches by actually implementing and benchmarking them myself.
 - Serve as reference material whenever I need to deal with this in the real world.

+You can take a look at the [package documentation](https://pkg.go.dev/github.com/tinne26/aabb) if you want now that you understand what's the scope of the repository.

 ## Benchmarks

 Benchmarks executed using a decent CPU (AMD Ryzen 5) on an otherwise fairly average laptop.
 Results sorted from best to worst speed.
 A few prettified results are shown on the next subsections.
 Raw results are provided on the last subsection.